appsmithorg/appsmith-docs/website/docs/reference/widgets/multiselect.md

 <dd>

-Enabling this property for a Multiselect widget makes it a mandatory field, meaning that the user must select a value from the dropdown.
-When the Multiselect widget is placed within a Form widget and the **Required** property is enabled, the Form's submit button remains inactive until a value is selected in the Multiselect widget.
+Enabling this property for a MultiSelect widget makes it a mandatory field, meaning that the user must select a value from the dropdown.
+When the MultiSelect widget is placed within a Form widget and the **Required** property is enabled, the Form's submit button remains inactive until a value is selected in the MultiSelect widget.

 </dd>